Click here to download an application or call the toll-free number to complete an application over the phone.

 VA Ryan White Part B Formulary

-ADAP plans to support costs for insurance premiums and medications for those clients who enroll in plans under the federal Insurance Marketplace under the Affordable Care Act.
-However, ADAP can only pay for certain plans.
-If clients choose to enroll in a plan not approved by ADAP, ADAP may not be able to help with any costs.
-Please continue to check this page for updates, or call the ADAP Central Office at 1-855-362-0658.
+ADAP plans to support costs for insurance premiums and medication cost shares for clients who enroll in VDH approved plans under the federal Insurance Marketplace under the Affordable Care Act.
+Please check the ADAP home page for approved plans.

 Questions or comments?